-Publisher

 Publication place

-London,

 Physical description

-Engraved map, on 20 printed mapsheets, 15 double-page maps and five single-page maps (the single-page maps comprise bird's eye views and harbour plans which appear on the right side of the map, from top to bottom, with 20 of the 22 views and plans appearing on these five sheets, the last two views appear on sheet 1, in the upper left corner of the map).
-Each of the maps is mounted on a guard.
+Engraved map with original hand-colour in full, 21 printed mapsheets, 15 double-page maps and 5 single-page maps (the single-page maps comprise bird's eye views and harbour plans which appear on the right side of the map, from top to bottom, with 20 of the 22 views and plans appearing on these 5 sheets.
+The last 2 views appear on sheet 1, in the upper left corner of the map).
+Each of the maps is mounted on a guard, as issued.
+The present example includes two sheets, added from from different examples of map, margins extended to size.
+The map sheets are mostly in flawless original condition, although one sheet has some evidence of old soiling in the blank lower margin, far from the printed image.
+The original colours retain the freshness and vibrancy characteristic of English colouring from the mid eighteenth century.

-Dimensions

-2500 by 2300mm.
-(98.5 by 90.5 inches).